KqSMea8/AirplayServer/README.md

 video packets from up to 0.2 seconds to up to 0.007 seconds for large packets (On the Pi Zero).
 Average is now more like 0.002 seconds.

+There still are some playback issues.
+Have a look at the TODO list below.

+Please note RPiPlay might not be suitable for remote video playback, as it lacks a dedicated component for that: It seems like AirPlay on an AppleTV switches to a standard AirPlay connection when video playback starts, thus avoiding the re-encoding of the video.
+For details, refer to the [inofficial AirPlay specification](https://nto.github.io/AirPlay.html#screenmirroring).

 # Building

 The following packages are required for building on Raspbian: